How to Choose the Right HVAC Contractor in Birmingham

 Ask: What is the specific equipment model and its SEER2 rating?
 Does the quote include Manual J load calculation?
 What ductwork work is included?
 What is the warranty on parts, labor, and equipment?
 Is permit pulling included?
 How long will installation take and what will be disrupted in my home?

-About the Author: Birmingham Heating & Air Conditioning has provided HVAC service to east Birmingham homeowners since 2005.
-Our technicians are Alabama state licensed, EPA Section 608 certified, and NATE-certified.
+About the Author: Birmingham Heating & Air Conditioning provides heating-first residential HVAC service to the Shelby County and Talladega corridor — Chelsea, Calera, Columbiana, Montevallo, and Sylacauga.
+Technicians are Alabama HVAC Contractor licensed and EPA Section 608 Universal certified.
 Call (205) 649-4480 for service.